liuvivian625/JobCompare/GroupProject/Docs/UseCaseModel.md

 - Edit Current Job
     - Requirements: be shown a user interface that contains all the information of their current job, and they are able to edit all the details of their current job and save the new one.
     - Pre-conditions: user has saved his current job before
-    - Post-condition: an Job object will be created and saved to GlobalStorage.currentJob with Job.isCurrentJob being set to true, the old job information will be discarded.
+    - Post-condition: the original Job object in GlobalStorage.currentJob will be updated.
     - Scenarios:
         - Normal: users will see an alert that indicating they are editing the current job, and users enter all the fields with valid values and the program proceeds.
         - Exception: users enter an invalid value, and will receive alert regarding the correct format of the input.